AhmedZaki918/WALLPAPER-PROJECT/README.md

 ## General info
-The main purpose of the app is downloading photos from the website directly instead of searching google on that website to start downloading, What I’m trying to say I make it easier for the user to download the photos from it via an application.
+The main purpose of this android app is downloading photos from the website directly instead of searching google on that website to start downloading, What I’m trying to say I make it easier for the user to download the photos from it via an application.

 ## Screenshots